tmorin/ceb/book/builders-and-decorators/README.md

-# The builders and decorators
+# Builders and decorators

 `<ceb/>` provides several built-in builders handling the common requirements.
-For each builder, decorators counter-parts are available.

-First, the custom element has to be registered using the builder [ElementBuilder](ElementBuilder.md).
+Firstly, the custom element has to be registered using the builder [ElementBuilder](ElementBuilder.md).

 Then, other builders can be used to enhance it: